3mtee/vehicle-tracker/README.md

 ## Things to consider:
 1. Set your servers to use the UTC timezone
+1. Introduce `liquibase`

 ## TODO
-1. todo: address n+1
-1. todo: add integration tests
+1. add integration tests
-1. todo: introduce a changelog
-1. todo: implement search logic
+1. add slf4j + logback
+1. address n+1